 The 4-5-1 is the perfect formation for counter-attacking football and instills a defensive mindset in any team.
 As such it is a particularly popular formation for defensive-minded managers and is universally used to defend a lead.
 The 4-5-1 is also incredibly flexible, providing a lot of different ways managers can employ the tactic.
 Nearly every … Continue reading 3 Ways To Play in a 4-5-1

-Picking your starting lineup for a football match can be a difficult task for any manager.
-There are so many different considerations from fitness levels to injuries to work ethic to commitment to your opposition to the way different players mesh together or fit into the intended style of play.
-This guide aims to help … Continue reading Picking The Perfect Starting Eleven
+Picking a starting lineup for a football match can be a difficult task for any manager.
+There are so many different considerations that must go into the decision of who starts any match.
+This can range from fitness levels to injuries to work ethic to commitment to your opposition to the way different players mesh … Continue reading Picking The Perfect Starting Lineup